singnet/snet-marketplace-service/README.md

 #### DApp User
 This is a central service which stores user information across all the DApp.
 #### Registry
-The Registry service handles all the service developer task.
-This service helps service developers in publishing the service on the snet platform and mainly interacts with Publisher Portal DApp.
-All the interaction right from when organization/individual is registered to the time it is published are handled by this service.
+The Registry service helps service developers in publishing the service on the snet platform and mainly interacts with Publisher Portal DApp.
+All the interactions right from when organization/individual is registered to the time it is published are handled by this service.
-This service subscribes to Event Pub Sub for event and parses event data in structured format.
+This service subscribes to Event Pub Sub for events and parses event data in structured format.
 #### Contract API
 The Contract API service handles all the general service consumer task.
 It helps to display and access curated service data in Marketplace DApp.
-This service subscribes to Event Pub Sub for event and parses event data in structured format.
+This service subscribes to Event Pub Sub for events and parses event data in structured format.
 #### Service Status
 This service keeps track of service status and service certificate.
 It also alerts service provider in case service is down or service certificate is expired.
 #### Signer